-At the entrance of the town, you will find “Plaza La Ceiba” with its main attraction which is the 400-year-old tree “La Ceiba” This tree is over 400 years old and has reached about 30 feet in height with its trunk being about seven meters wide.
+At the entrance of the town, you will find Plaza La Ceiba with its main attraction, which is the 400-year-old tree.
+La Ceiba tree is over 400 years old and has reached about 30 feet in height, with its trunk being about seven meters wide.

 Here is a local tradition for you to keep in mind.
-According to a local tradition; whoever embraces the trunk of “La Ceiba” and says out loud words of gratitude in Nahuatl will receive a gift from the spirit enclosed within the tree.
+According to a local legend, whoever embraces the trunk of La Ceiba and says out loud words of gratitude in Nahuatl will receive a gift from the spirit enclosed within the tree.

-Near the big tree of “La Ceiba” is the beautiful colonial church, San Miguel Arcángel.
+Near the big tree of La Ceiba is the beautiful colonial church, San Miguel Arcángel.
 This small and beautiful colonial church dates back to the beginning of the 19th century.

 I recommend you to visit the colonial town of Salcoatitan during the weekend.
 In addition to the normal touristic activities, you will be able to enjoy the local gastronomy served in the park in front of the colonial church.

-Juayua is a pre-Columbian Pipil town whose name in Nahuatl means “River of the Purple Orchids.”
-This small, vibrant town has plenty of activities for visitors to enjoy, especially on the weekends.
+Juayua is a Pre-Columbian Pipil town whose name in Nahuatl means River of the Purple Orchids.
+This vibrant town has plenty of activities for visitors to enjoy, especially on the weekends.

-Among the six cities in La Ruta de Las Flores; Juayua has the best food festival which attracts many national and international tourists.
-Every Saturday and Sunday; Juayua comes alive with its famous food festival which offers a vast array of local dishes and drinks for visitors to enjoy.
+Among the six cities in La Ruta de Las Flores, Juayua has the best food festival, which attracts many national and international tourists.
+Every Saturday and Sunday, Juayua comes alive with its famous food festival, which offers a vast array of local dishes and drinks for visitors to enjoy.

-Because of its colorful and picturesque landscapes of flowers on the road; Apaneca is one of the main cities of the Ruta de Las Flores.
+Because of its colorful and picturesque landscapes of flowers on the road, Apaneca is one of the main cities of the Ruta de Las Flores.
 The best months to view this picturesque landscape is from November to February.

 The altitude and wind led to the implementation of wind barriers along its mountain chain.
 These wind barriers are a popular picturesque attraction that can be viewed from the city.

-Because of the altitude; some of the best coffee in the country comes from this area.
+Because of the altitude, some of the best coffee in the country comes from this area.
 You can sample this coffee at one of the many stores in town.

 Furthermore, ecotourism and adventure sports such as buggies, canopy, hiking, and camping are popular in Apaneca.

-To sum up, the town of Apaneca is developing a lot in the tourism sector; it offers a wide range of hotels, restaurants and diverse crafts made by the locals.
+To sum up, the town of Apaneca is developing a lot in the tourism sector; it offers a wide range of hotels, restaurants, and diverse crafts made by the locals.